Microsoft/azure-docs.cs-cz/articles/key-vault/general/key-vault-integrate-kubernetes.md

   parameters:
     usePodIdentity: "false"                   # [REQUIRED] Set to "true" if using managed identities
     useVMManagedIdentity: "false"             # [OPTIONAL] if not provided, will default to "false"
-    userAssignedIdentityID: "servicePrincipalClientID"       # [REQUIRED] If you're using a service principal, use the client id to specify which user-assigned managed identity to use.
-If you're using a user-assigned identity as the VM's managed identity, specify the identity's client id.
+    userAssignedIdentityID: "servicePrincipalClientID"       # [REQUIRED]  If you're using a user-assigned identity as the VM's managed identity, specify the identity's client id.
 If the value is empty, it defaults to use the system-assigned identity on the VM
-                                                             #     az ad sp show --id http://contosoServicePrincipal --query appId -o tsv
-                                                             #     the preceding command will return the client ID of your service principal

     keyvaultName: "contosoKeyVault5"          # [REQUIRED] the name of the key vault
                                               #     az keyvault show --name contosoKeyVault5
                                               #     the preceding command will display the key vault metadata, which includes the subscription ID, resource group name, key vault